Bill Stuart-White

 William Robert Stuart-White (born 1959) is a British Anglican priest.
 He was Archdeacon of Cornwall from 2012 until 15 May 2018, when he was installed rector of All Saints', Falmouth.

 Stuart-White was educated at Merton College, Oxford.
 He was ordained deacon in 1986 and priest in 1987.
 After a curacy in Armley he was priest in charge at Austrey.
 He then served at Camborne, Linkinhorne, St Breock and Egloshayle before his appointment as archdeacon.

+In 2022 he was involved in the discussion following objections being raised as regards the memorial to Thomas Corker a seventeenth century slave trader born in Falmouth, who had died whilst visiting Falmouth in 1700.